Jaykul/GitOps-Principles/slides.md

 - The **build stage** is a transform which converts a code repo into an executable bundle known as a build.
 This might be a single binary, a package, or a container image.
 The build fetches vendors dependencies and compiles binaries and assets.
 - The **release stage** takes the build produced by the build stage and combines it with the deploy's current config.
 The resulting release is ready for execution...
-- The **run stage** runs the app in the execution environment, by launching some set of the app’s processes against a selected release.
+- The **run stage** runs the app in the execution environment, by launching some set of the app's processes against a selected release.

 This means it's impossible to make changes to the _code_ or the _config_ at runtime, because you can't propagate those changes back to the build or release stage.